Thunder (luchador): Consejo Mundial de Lucha Libre (2012–2015)

 After an almost seven-month absence, Thunder returned to the ring during the 5 September 2014, Super Viernes show, entering the ring after the semi-main event match was over.
 To the surprise of the crowd, Thunder turned rudo by attacking Volador Jr., throwing him outside the ring.
 To underscore the severity of the attack, CMLL organized to have Volador Jr. taken from the arena on a stretch afterwards.
 The following day it was announced that Thunder would appear at the CMLL 81st Anniversary Show, teaming with Mr. Niebla and Euforia to fight Volador Jr., Máscara Dorada, and Valiente.
 The following week Thunder attacked Máscara Dorada after Dorada finished competing in a match, targeting his 81st Anniversary Show opponent.

 On 5 June 2015, Thunder joined Dragón Rojo Jr., Pólvora, and Rey Escorpión as the fourth member of Los Revolucionarios.
 In June 2016 it was revealed that Thunder had been diagnosed with an unidentified form of cancer, which explained his disappearance from CMLL near the end of 2015.

+Death

 On 30 June 2016, Fordward died from stomach cancer; he was 34 years old.